How our service can help you

 Exclusion:

-- Young people 18 years or older at the time of referral
+- Young people over the age of 18.

-- Young people who are not at risk of inpatient admission
+- Young people who are not at high risk of inpatient admission.

-- Young people who are not open to a local CAMHS or where local CAMHS are not actively involved
+- Young people who are not open to a local CAMHS or where local CAMHS are not actively involved/do not have an allocated care coordinator.

 Outcomes